 5 nights - 22nd or 29th Dec 2012 only.

-Ground Floor: All on the ground floor.Living room: With wood burner, Freeview TV, DVD player and CD player.Kitchen/dining room: With gas cooker, microwave and fridge.Bedroom 1: With double bed.Bedroom 2: With twin beds, Freeview TV and DVD player.Bedroom 3: Galleried with twin beds.Bathroom: With shower over bath, and toilet.
+Ground Floor: All on the ground floor.Living room: With wood burner, Freeview TV and DVD player.Kitchen/dining room: With electric oven, gas hob, microwave and fridge.Bedroom 1: With kingsize bed.Bedroom 2: With twin beds, Freeview TV and DVD player.Bedroom 3: Galleried with twin beds.Bathroom: With shower over bath, and toilet.

-LPG central heating, electricity, bed linen, towels and Wi-Fi included.
+LPG central heating, gas, electricity, bed linen, towels and Wi-Fi included.
 Initial logs for wood burner included.
 Travel cot (linen included).
 Welcome pack.
 Laundry room (shared, coin-operated).
-Games room with pool table (coin-operated), table tennis, darts, arcade games and board games (shared).

-Sitting-out area with garden furniture and BBQ.
+Sitting-out area with garden furniture.
 Play area with swings, slide (shared, for under 11s).
 Indoor heated swimming pool (shared, with changing facilities, 30ft x 16ft 6in, depth 3ft 9in to 4ft 9in, open 8am-8pm year round).
 Bike store.
 Private parking.
 No smoking.
 Please note: There is a small lake in the grounds.

 Registered in England and Wales.
 Company Registration Number: 00965389.

 VAT Registered Number: GB 598 22 99 77